wso2/docs-is/en/docs/learn/managing-challenge-questions.md

 !!! info "Try it out!"

-    Login to the dashboard ( https://localhost:9443/dashboard ) as the user you configured in step 12 above, e.g.,kim, and click **View Details** under **Account Recovery**.
+    Login to the user portal ( https://localhost:9443/user-portal ) as the user you configured in step 12 above, e.g.,kim, and click **View Details** under **Account Recovery**.
 Only the questions matching the locale set in the user profile appears (in this example, only the French question